-There are tests to determine possible autoimmune responses, yet not many conventional doctors or specialists know about these tests or even when to use them.
+There are tests to determine possible autoimmune responses.
+Yet few conventional doctors or specialists know about these tests or even when to use them.

-As such, it is up to us alternative practitioners and wellness coaches to pick up on autoimmune issues as being a potential factor.
+As such, it is up to wellness coaches to pick up on autoimmune issues as being a potential factor.
 A wellness coach can promote education and proactivity on self-care in this area.

 Benefits of Considering Autoimmunity:

-- The real holistic problem that needs attention could be autoimmunity, the root cause of a patient’s other illnesses or symptoms.
+- The real holistic problem that needs attention could be autoimmunity.
+This is the root cause of a patient’s other illnesses or symptoms.

-- Addressing autoimmunity in a client’s protocol or diet could lift away confusing yet common symptoms.
+- Addressing autoimmunity in a client’s lifestyle can remove confusing yet common symptoms.
 These symptoms include fatigue, brain fog, headaches, and more.

-- Healing autoimmune inflammation alleviates symptoms of certain other diseases caused by or associated with faulty immunity.
+- Healing autoimmunity inflammation alleviates symptoms of other diseases associated with faulty immunity.

-- Targeting possible chronic inflammation could help a client feel better and get healthier faster compared to chemical medications that mask symptoms of a bigger pattern of illness (autoimmunity).
+- Targeting potential chronic inflammation can help a client feel better.
+Whereas chemical medications mask symptoms of a bigger pattern of illness (autoimmunity).

-Autoimmunity and living an inflammatory lifestyle are just a few of the wellness concerns our students learn about here at the IAWP.
-If you’d like to be in the forefront of helping others learn about wellness, self-care, and living their lives to the fullest, we’re here to help you realize your full potential.
+Autoimmunity is one of many wellness topics our students learn about here at the IAWP.
+If you’d like to be at the forefront of helping others learn about wellness, self-care, and living their lives to the fullest, we’re here to help you realize your full potential.